 If you have friends or family who have a place to board your livestock, that is your best option.
 Public Shelters are temporary, lasting maybe a few days.
-Hays County can accommodate high value livestock, horses, show animals, youth animal projects, etc.
+The state designated location can accommodate high value livestock, horses, show animals, youth animal projects, etc.

-When evacuating livestock out of the county, contact the Brazoria County EOC (979) 864-1064 before leaving to let Hays County know you're coming.
-Other shelters for livestock are available throughout the state, however, contact information on those sites isn't released to the Brazoria County EOC until shortly before an evacuation.
-Evacuation shelters provide ONLY shelter and water.
+When evacuating livestock out of the county, contact Agrilife Extension (979) 864-1558 for livestock information and designated shelter locations.
+Livestock evacuation shelters provide ONLY shelter and water.
 Feed and hay are the owner's responsibility.